G major chord

 Chords that sounds good together with G major

-The primary chords that will sound good in a chord progression with G is: Am, Bm, C, D, Em.
+The primary chords that sound good to combine with G in chord progressions are: Am, Bm, C, D, Em.

 Finger position (G chord)